-At Donnelly College, you must maintain the following standards in order to continue your eligibility for financial aid.
+At Donnelly College, you must maintain the following standards in order to continue your eligibility for financial aid:

-- 1. You must complete a minimum of 66% of all credit hours attempted.
+- 1. You must complete a minimum of sixty-six percent (66%) of all credit hours attempted.
 Grades of I, W, F, or U will not be considered completed hours.
 Transfer credits that are accepted will be included in the calculation of courses completed or attempted. - 2.
 You may receive aid for a maximum of ninety-six (96) credit hours.
 The total number of hours may include up to thirty (30) hours of remedial or preparatory coursework. - 3.
-You may receive aid for a maximum of one-hundred and eighty-six (186) credit hours for Bachelor Degree Students (which includes all undergraduate credit hours).
+You may receive aid for a maximum of one-hundred and eighty-six (186) credit hours for bachelor's degree students (which includes all undergraduate credit hours).
 The total number of hours may include up to thirty (30) hours of remedial or preparatory coursework. - 4.
-You must maintain the following minimum Cumulative Grade Point Average (GPA):
+You must maintain the following minimum cumulative Grade Point Average (GPA):

 Total credit hours attempted Minimum Grade Point Average

 1-24 1.4

 25-48 1.8

-49 or above 2.0
+49+ 2.0